 - a member of staff of the Party or

-- on a member of the family (defined as the spouse, civil partner, parent, grandparent, child, grandchild, sibling or the spouse or civil partner of any of the aforementioned) of a person falling within (a) or (b) or
+- on a member of the family (defined as the spouse, civil partner, parent, grandparent, child, grandchild, sibling or the spouse or civil partner of any of the aforementioned) of a person falling within (D.3.1) or (D.3.2) or

-- on a voluntary or community organisation or other body in which a person falling within (a) or (b) has a relevant interest (other than an interest which relates to all, or a significant group of, voluntary and community organisations),
+- on a voluntary or community organisation or other body in which a person falling within (D.3.1) or (D.3.2) has a relevant interest (other than an interest which relates to all, or a significant group of, voluntary and community organisations),

 - In addition, members of the Committee/Board shall declare an interest and withdraw from the meeting for the discussion of the timetable, rules or other arrangements for any internal Party elections in which they are, or intend to be a candidate, agent or other campaign team member except in the case of such discussions related to the general rules for the conduct of Board/committee elections.